 The restaurant has a yoga platform, hammocks, and a small pool.

+While I consider the Hideout one of the best resorts in Thailand it is definitely basic.
 If you need electricity like me you will have to go to a restaurant in town to recharge your batteries though they do have portable chargers for mobile phones available.
 I had a local AIS sim card which worked quite well when I need to go online.

 Do take ear plugs for the jungle sounds and the helicopter which brings guests to the Six Senses Yao Noi in the early morning hours.